top of page

 My Work to Foster a Supportive Medical Writing Community

-- Nicole Bowens
+Nicole Bowens

-- 2 min read
+• 1 min read

 Over time, I realized that building meaningful connections and shared learning opportunities was essential for both personal growth and supporting the broader medical writing community.

-I also run a volunteer-based Substack blog where medical writers at all experience levels share insights, challenges, and practical advice.
-Topics include workflow strategies, networking advice, and personal perspectives from medical writers across all experience levels and areas of expertise into medical writing.
+To reach that goal, I created a volunteer-based Substack blog where medical writers at all experience levels share insights, challenges, and practical advice.
+Topics include how to incorporate AI into your workflow, improve time management, and write with clarity.

 Here are some additional Substack blogs on medical writing to consider subscribing to: